nithinbekal/nithinbekal.github.io/_posts/2015-07-05-phoenix-bower.md

 ---
 layout: post
-title: "Using Bower with Phoenix"
+title: "Using bower with Phoenix"
 date:  2015-07-04 19:57:57
 categories:
   - elixir